In this article you will learn about:

 If you need tractor-grade pulling power in a portable, low-impact package, then the chainsaw-powered winch is worth looking at.
 Unlike the other pulling options you’ve read about here, this one introduces more than just your muscle power into the equation.
 It’s a leveraged power source with incredible potential.
 This little-known pulling tool uses a 50cc to 60cc chainsaw engine (with cutting bar and chain removed, of course), bolted to a high-leverage gear box that includes a 1/4-inch diameter steel cable on a spool.
 Working together these parts create massive pulling power that’s completely portable and leaves no tracks or damage in the forest.
 You can see my rig below.

-Earlier this year I had a triaxle dump truck deliver some cedar bark mulch, and the soil was wet, slick and slightly sloped where I wanted the load dumped.
+Last year I had a triaxle dump truck deliver some cedar bark mulch for our gardens, and the soil was wet, slick and slightly sloped where I wanted the load dumped.
 It wasn’t long before the truck got stuck.
 The only thing that might have pulled it out was my Lewis winch.
 There were no trees around to anchor the winch, so I used my half-ton pickup truck.
 Although I didn’t manage to get the dump truck out (front-end loader had to be called in), that little winch did drag my truck along the ground with the transmission in park and the wheels blocked.

 At first glance, you might think that the worth of a good set of pulling tools is the work you can do with them, but that’s only part of their value.
 When I walk into my tool shed and see nylon ropes hanging neatly next to pulley blocks, or my chainsaw winch all ready to go in the job box in the back of my pickup truck, I feel something else.
 It’s the satisfaction of knowing I can safely and productively handle big jobs myself.
 And that, too, is one of the most valuable benefits of the self-reliant lifestyle.